Follow TV Tropes

 • Total Party Kill: Chesed and Hieronymus (except Insane difficulty) are capable of killing the entire team once their ATG gauge is filled.

-• Trap Master: Azusa and the Arius gang (former had laid some traps to attack the latter).
-Their mood affinity also hints it - they all like Indoor terrain (even Azusa's swimsuit variant still has great mood indoors with little change in other terrains).
+• Trap Master: Azusa and the Arius Squad (the former having laid some traps to attack the latter at one point).
+Their mood affinity also hints it—they all like Indoor terrain (even Azusa's swimsuit variant still has great mood indoors with little change in other terrains).

-• Unlockable Difficulty Levels: Usually, progressing through normal missions, Bounty, Comissions, and other gameplay modes will unlock their next stages, which are tougher and demanding to pass, and as a rule, they give out higher tier rewards.
+• Usually, progressing through normal missions, Bounty, Commissions, and other gameplay modes will unlock their next stages, which are tougher and demanding to pass, and as a rule, they give out higher tier rewards.

-• Passing 5 missions on one area will unlock 3 Hard missions of that area as well.
-Certain character eligmas can be obtained from there.
+• Completing five Normal Missions in one area will unlock three Hard Missions of that area as well, where certain student-exclusive Elephs can be obtained from there.

 • Unusual Halo: All of the heroines have halos in different colors, motifs and shapes.